yj7o5/d1-vscode/README.md

 ![Select Database](assets/select-d1-database.gif)
 6. Run SQL queries by typing them into the query editor and clicking "Run Query" in the status panel below to see the results in the right pane
 ![Run Queries](assets/run-query-d1.gif)

+## Features

+- Connect to your D1 database from within VS Code
+- Run SQL queries and see the results in a tabular format
+- Easily switch between multiple databases
+- Easily Explore table schemas
+- TBD features
+  - Export query results to CSV or JSON
+  - code completion integration
+  - object explorer for views, indexes, etc

 ## Commands
 The extension provides several commands in the Command Palette (prefixed with "D1"):